nickharrismcr/glox/README.md

       initialiser ( a = {}; a = { "b":"c","d":"e"}; )
       get ( a[key])
       set ( a[key]=b)
+      keys(dict)   get list of keys

 strings :
       slices   ( a = "abcd"; b=a[0], b=a[:2], etc)
       multiply by integer ( a la python, e.g  "@" * 3 ,  3 * "@" = "@@@" )

 renamed fun to func!

+class toString() magic method
+- if present and returns a string, will be used for print class / str(class)

 **TODO:**